huntercroxall/huntercroxall.github.io/_posts/2023-12-12-stat386-data-collection.md

 ---
 ---

+## Ethics and Conclusions
+In conclusion, using the OpenFDA to query for data is not too challenging.
+You can easily access a huge trove of data supplied by the government through this simple process.
+The website that I added a link to earlier in this post can guide you to the help sheets that the FDA has created to additionally help with queries.
+By using the API provided by the United States government, this data is being willingly provided to the public for private research purposes.
+As long as API keys are kept private, this data is ethical and good for use.
+The next blog post will further detail the exploratory data analysis that I completed following this data collection.

 ### These are all of the steps I took to query the OpenFDA API.
-All of the data is in string form, which can easily changed using methods described in this super useful online book, [Python for Data Analysis](https://wesmckinney.com/book/data-cleaning).
+All of the data is in string form, which can be easily changed using methods described in this super useful online book, [Python for Data Analysis](https://wesmckinney.com/book/data-cleaning).